grantymartin/fit-pro-quo/README.md

 Both the sessions and the sports can also be deleted from the database.
 Both are linked with a modal so that the user will never accidentally delete a session without meaning to.
 Once the information has been deleted it cannot be retrieved however can be recreated by the user if needed.

-Finally, on the sports page the information below each sport counts the number of times that sport is used throughout the action_tracker database which in turn tells the user how many sessions they have planned/completed under each sport.
+Finally, on the sports page the information below each sport describes that sport which is update when the sport is being added to the database.

 ### Future features